manuelbieh/react-book/basics/excursus-es2015+.md

 export double;
 ```

-Using the `import` keyword, we can now use these function elsewhere in our application.
-To do this, we use `import` followed by the exports that we want to import in curly braces as well as `from` and the path to module.
+Using the `import` keyword, we can now use these functions elsewhere in our application.
+To do this, we use `import` followed by the exports that we want to import in curly brackets as well as `from` and the path to module.

 ```javascript
 import { double, square, divideBy5 } from './calc.mjs';